RubaXa/Ply/README.md

   * opacity:Number — default `0.6`
   * backgroundColor:String — default `rgb(0, 0, 0)'`
  * flags:`Object`
+  * closeBtn:`Boolean` — presence close button "✖"
   * bodyScroll:Boolean — disable scrollbars, default `false`
   * closeByEsc:`Boolean` — closing the layer by pressing the `esc` key, default `true`
   * closeByOverlay:`Boolean` — closing the layer by clicking on the overlay, default `true`
+  * hideLayerInStack:`Boolean` — hide the layer if it is not the first in the stack
+  * visibleOverlayInStack:`Boolean` — visibility overlay, if the layer is not the first in the stack

 ---